 How to Save Money Buying Prescription Glasses Online

 Did you know that you can save money by Buying Your Prescription Glasses Online?
-The first time I found this out I was looking at around $250 to purchase Eye Glasses at my Eye Doctors office, I typically wear contacts so I don’t actually use my glasses very often and I use my insurance allotment on Contacts since that’s my priority.
-But at the time my prescription on my current glasses was old and so I was considering new glasses, but I just didn’t have the $250 out of pocket to spend on glasses so I decided to wait.
+The first time I found this out I was looking at around $250 to purchase Eye Glasses at my Eye Doctors office!
+I typically wear contacts so I don’t actually use my glasses very often and I use my insurance allotment on contacts since that’s my priority.
+At the time, my prescription was old and so I was considering new glasses, but I just didn’t want to spend $250 out of pocket to spend on glasses so I decided to wait.

 About 2 weeks later I saw an advertisement for Buying Prescription Glasses Online so I decided to do a little research.
 This was several years ago and it wasn’t near as common back then to order things like Eye Glasses online but the price got me.
 I think I paid around $40 – $50 for a pair of Glasses including shipping and handling which was the most expensive part.

-To my surprise they showed up 2 days later and they fit perfectly (I followed all the directions online to get my measurements) And I really was Impressed with the price, speed and quality of the glasses.
+To my surprise, they showed up 2 days later and they fit perfectly (I followed all the directions online to get my measurements)!
+I really was impressed with the price, speed and quality of the glasses.
 I’ve actually ordered glasses online 3 times now!
 Every time I’ve had an awesome experience and I love that I can get a great deal on something that I need!
 I even have an extra pair to keep in my car which I never had before because I can afford 2 pairs and still pay less than what I would have paid for one pair at the Eye Doctor.

-I get a lot of questions on How to Save Money Buying Prescription Glasses Online so I thought I would give you a few tips and tricks to help you get started!
+I get a lot of questions on How to Order Glasses Online so I thought I would give you a few tips and tricks to help you get started!

 1. See your Eye Doctor for a Prescription